-Student Assignment to Classes
+Student Assignment To Classes

-Each spring, teachers and principals review students' performance and determine classroom assignments for the next school year.
+Each spring teachers and principals review students' performance and determine classroom assignments for the next school year.
 Every effort is made to assign students to teachers who can best meet their needs, taking into account classroom size, instructional needs, and behavior challenges.
-Parent requests are accepted prior to placement, and while we make every effort to respond to parents' preferences, we may not always be able to do so.